jeinselen/VF-BlenderVertexLocationKeyframes/README.md

 ![four spheres animate between left and right sides with randomised target locations and physically simulated interactions](images/example5.gif)

-As demonstrated at the top, this is the intended purpose of the addon; to help simplify a slightly complicated workflow.
+As demonstrated at the top, this is the intended purpose of the add-on; to help simplify a slightly complicated workflow.
 Though animating a source mesh using mesh keys while attaching target items with vertex groups works, it doesn't support sequential vertex delays and randomisation.
-This addon is a plausible solution when forming shape arrays out of physically simulated objects.
+This add-on is a plausible solution when forming shape arrays out of physically simulated objects.

 In this case, the target items are passive rigid body objects with animation enabled, and the rendered objects are active rigid bodies, with each pair attached using spring constraints.
 Download the demo file to try it out for yourself.